 On the way there, there was a large rock in the middle of the road.
 While it wasn’t impeding flow, I might as well move it for the next driver.

-The trail climbed for a bit until I reached a 3 way turn off.
+The trail climbed for a bit until I reached a 3-way turn-off.
 Unless you have a map, picking which way to go is mostly just a gamble.
-Both ways seemed equally travelled, if anything taking a right and going up seemed to be more heavily traveled.
+Both ways seemed equally travelled, if anything taking a right and going up seemed to be more heavily travelled.

 I was wrong.
-Incidentally, I took the wrong turn and ended up a logging road.
-I noticed this because I kept on climbing, insteading of descending (go figure).
+Incidentally, I took the wrong turn and ended up on a logging road.
+I noticed this because I kept on climbing, instead of descending (go figure).

 Then, it came to a clearing and here Salisbury Lake was.
 But now I wondered how to actually get there, hmm.